idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 ### OLED

 A small 128x32 OLED display that sits on the side units.
-These displays come preprogrammed to display keyboard information such as current layer, todo
+These displays come preprogrammed to display keyboard information such as current layer, mouse mode, etc.

 ## Build Guide